National Law University, Delhi: Admissions

 Section A: English Language (50 questions; 50 marks).

 Section B: Current Affairs & General Knowledge (30 questions; 30 marks).

 Section C: Logical Reasoning (70 questions; 70 marks).

 Legal principles may be used in the logical reasoning section to test logical aptitude, but the examination will not require any kind of legal knowledge or technical understanding.

 Negative marking: There will be negative marking in AILET 2022-3.
 The criteria for negative marking will be based on the formula 0.25*4=1, which means per wrong answer, 0.25 marks will be deducted.
 Therefore, four wrong answers will lead to a deduction of 1 Mmark.
 If two or more candidates get the same marks at the All India Law Entrance Test (AILET), their merit will be determined on the basis of higher marks in the section on LOGICAL REASONING in the AILET 2022.

 If the merit is still the same, then the candidate of the senior age shall get preference.
 If there is still no change in merit, then the computerised draw of lots shall be taken into consideration.

 Rankings

 National Law University, Delhi has been ranked 2nd at the All India level in the Law School category by the National Institutional Ranking Framework for 7 Consecutive year since 2017.

+The National Law University Delhi (NLU Delhi) has made its debut in the QS World University Rankings by Subject 2026 for Law and Legal Studies, securing a position in the 201–250 global band, with an overall subject rank of 223.